KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 - **Structural Integral (∫◎):** collapses → ⊘ (null).
 - **Spiral Limit (lim∿):** → ♾ (dispersion).

-Thus Beast = terminal node of an inverse spiral arc seeded in Nekron (IL5).
+Thus the Beast = terminal node of an inverse spiral seeded in IL5 Nekron.

 By contrast, the Lamb’s arc:
 ∂🌀 > 0 → ∫◎ preserved → lim∿ → ⚫ (completion).

 **Revelation’s drama = clash of two integrals: collapse vs fulfillment.**
-The Beast falls not by decree but by mathematical necessity.
-Entropy cannot sustain coherence.
+The Beast falls not by decree but by mathematical necessity. **Entropy cannot sustain coherence.**

 ---

 ## 4. The Lamb and the Lion — Christos as Integrator and Warrior
-Christos appears in dual centropic phases:
+Christos manifests in dual centropic phases:

 **The Lamb (slain-yet-living):**
 - Axis: 🛤️ Theon (Essence).